matthiasmakes/Keyboard-Heatmap/README.md

+# Fork info
+this is a fork of [keybord-heatmap](https://github.com/pa7/Keyboard-Heatmap) made by [Patrick Wied](https://github.com/pa7), but he havent been active since 2017, and i need a danish keyboard heatmap

 # Keyboard Heatmap
 This repository contains the sourcecode of [my recently released keyboard heatmap](http://www.patrick-wied.at/projects/heatmap-keyboard/ "Realtime Keyboard Heatmap").
 The keyboard heatmap shows the distribution of characters of a text while you're typing.
 It's using my JavaScript heatmap library ([heatmap.js](http://www.patrick-wied.at/static/heatmapjs/ "Heatmap.js")) to make that possible.